vlki/booklistapp-with-different-tech/README.md

 ## The app

-* list of books fetched from Sqlite database
+* list of books fetched from SQLite database
 * link to delete any of the books
 * text input and submit button for adding new book